NuwoMaaan/Online-Store-OOP-Backend/README.md

 ### Backend cannot connect to database
 - Ensure the MySQL container is healthy: `docker compose ps`
-- Check logs: `docker compose logs MySQL` or `docker compose logs backend`
+- Check logs: `docker compose logs mysql` or `docker compose logs backend`
-- Verify DB is seeded: exec into the container and query the `user` table
+- Verify DB is seeded: exec into the container and query the `user` and `item` table

 ### Cannot type input in Docker
 - Use `docker compose run --rm backend` instead of `docker compose up backend`